King County Executive proposes to change regular adult fare to a flat $2.75

 Prepare final zone/peak fare change package for consideration by King County Executive and Council.

-The group will meet three times, once each in March, April, and May, to help Metro think through the impacts of various fare options and advise us on what we need to do to make transit and ORCA more accessible.
-(The group serves in an advisory capacity only.
-It will not make any formal recommendations or decisions.)
+The group met three times, once each in March, April, and May, to help Metro think through the impacts of various fare options and advise us on what we need to do to make transit and ORCA more accessible.
+(The group served in an advisory capacity only.
+It did not make any formal recommendations or decisions.)

 - Washington Hall